dodycode/dodycode/README.md

 ![](https://hitx.vercel.app/counter/?id=https://github.com/dodycode/dodycode&t=github%20views)

-Coding has been my hobby since childhood, and I've turned it into a profession with over three years of experience, I've been working on several projects along the way.
+Coding has been my hobby since childhood, and I've turned it into a profession with over three years of experience.

+I've been working on several projects.

 Some are public you can check them out here.